Northern Journalism Training Initiative

 Steering Committee

-Northern Journalism Training Initiative (a project of MakeWay Charitable Society) is guided by a volunteer steering committee, which is made up of northern media professionals.
+Northern Journalism Training Initiative is guided by a volunteer steering committee, which is made up of northern media professionals.
 The steering committee is responsible for the overall leadership of the project and provides advice on the development and delivery of curriculum and programming.

 Member